angoca/db2-docker/instance/expc/README.md

 This image will prepare the environment to create a DB2 instance.
 It uses the [`angoca/db2-install`](https://registry.hub.docker.com/u/angoca/db2-install/) image that installs DB2.

 Once the installation was done, this image could be loaded.
 This image will populate the previous image with some scripts to ease the instance creation.
-The process follows the instructions of a response file.
-The instance by default is `db2inst1` listening on port 50000 installed in the `/home/db2inst1i` directory.
+The script that creates the instance follows the instructions of a response file.
+The instance by default is `db2inst1` listening on port 50000 installed in the `/home/db2inst1` directory.

 The process is performed in two steps:

- * First, the image is filled with the necessary scripts (build).
+ * First, the image is provided with the necessary scripts (build).
- * Second, the image creates the instance interactively (run).
+ * Second, in the image, a DB2 instance can be created interactively (run).

 Please, check the [Travis-CI execution](https://travis-ci.org/angoca/db2-docker) to see how this image is build.